 Being cooped up indoors all day is a surefire way to send your stress levels soaring.
 Ali recommends limiting the amount of time you spend sitting down or using a computer or phone.

 Aim to take a walk whenever you can, she says.
 (You can bring your loved one with you or try to carve out some time for a solo trek.)
-Spending as little as 10 minutes in nature is enough to decrease your stress levels, according to a January 2020 research review in Frontiers in Psychology.
+And it doesn't have to be long — even a few minutes can help decrease your stress levels.

 5. Talk to Someone